arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/api-changes-in-3-12.md

 The `GET /_api/query/rules` endpoint now includes a `description` attribute for every optimizer rule that briefly explains what it does.

+#### AQL Query Parse API

+The `POST /_api/query/parse` endpoint for parsing AQL queries now unconditionally returns the `warnings` attribute, even if no warnings were produced while parsing the query.
+In that case, `warnings` will contain an empty array.
+In previous versions, no `warnings` attribute was returned when parsing a query produced no warnings.

 ### Endpoints moved